-Lynette Drawn-Williamson was appointed to serve on the Pittsburgh Human Relations Commission in May of 2005 by Mayor Tom Murphy.
+Lynette Drawn-Williamson was first appointed to the Pittsburgh Commission on Human Relations in May 2005 by Mayor Tom Murphy.
 Commissioner Drawn-Williamson was reappointed to the Commission by Mayor Luke Ravenstahl in July 2009 and March 2013.

-Commissioner Drawn-Williamson is an active member in her church and community.
-She serves as Vice President of the Kiwanis of East Liberty, board member of Marilyn G. Rabb (MRG) Foundation and Heinz Endowments, and as a member of the Juvenile Detention Centers and Alternative Programs of Pennsylvania (JDCAP).
-Additionally, Commissioner Drawn-Williamson works as an instructor for Strength-Based Family Workers (SFW), a trainer and advisor for Family Development Credential (FDC) trainer and advisor and a Child Welfare Trainer for the University of Pittsburgh.
-She is a Deacon and Chairperson of the St. Paul Baptist Church Youth Ministry.
+Commissioner Drawn-Williamson is an active member of her church and community.
+She serves as Vice President of the Kiwanis Club of East Liberty, as a Board Member of the Marilyn G. Rabb (MRG) Foundation and Heinz Endowments, and as a member of the Juvenile Detention Centers and Alternative Programs of Pennsylvania (JDCAP).
+Additionally, Commissioner Drawn-Williamson works as an instructor for Strength-Based Family Workers (SFW), a trainer and advisor for Family Development Credential (FDC), and a Child Welfare Trainer for the University of Pittsburgh.
+Commissioner Drawn-Williamson is a Deacon and Chairperson of the St. Paul Baptist Church Youth Ministry.